OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![Threat and Safeguard Matrix](assets/images/TaSMBlankNoName.png)

 Example: If you were to look across the information security industry, then you would notice that the largest threats to companies often involve things like the following: Web Application Attacks, Phishing, 3rd Party Data Loss, Supply Chain Attacks, or Denial of Service.
-Please note you can add others to the matrix like Insider Threats, User Errors, or anything unique to your environment.
+Please note you can add others to the matrix like Insider Threats, User Errors, Fraud, or anything unique to your environment.

 Here's one way you might build a defense in depth plan to mitigate these threats for your company.
 ![Example TaSM](assets/images/TaSMFilledOnly.png)